todogroup/gh-issues/README.md

-# gh-issues
+# GitHub Issues...
+Issues (Wishlist)

-A curated set of issues related to GitHub itself
+A curated set of issues related to GitHub itself that the TODO Group would like to see resolved.